bjgarcia/hdzero-goggle-services/README.md

 API operates on the SD Card mount point only.
 Anything outside of that is prevented.
 The API prevents malicious code by scrubbing paths and limiting file names.
 The connection is not secure.
 Give anyone access to your network.

 ### Get Methods
 List will accepts simple globs and a single period extension.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.
 The stat method will accept a path outside of sd card.
+The upload/download file size is limited to just under 25mg (24400 x 1024).

 ```
 /cgi-bin/file